×

 • Romans 3:6

 Paul is presenting an argument made by the Jewish “authorities” that if our sin demonstrates the grace of God then it is not fair for God to judge us.
-Paul clarifies that this is a human argument, God is God and he is the judge of the world.
+Paul clarifies that this is a human argument that is false; God is God and He is the judge of the world.

-This verse connects with the previous verse, which quotes Psalm 51, written by King David after he sinned with Bathsheba.
-Paul quotes Psalm 51:4 in the previous verse (verse 4), and brings in the context surrounding Psalm 51:4, which makes clear that when God judges, His judgment is true and right.
+Verse 5 connects with the previous verse, which quotes Psalm 51, written by King David after he sinned with Bathsheba.
+Paul quotes Psalm 51:4 in the previous verse (verse 4) and brings in the context surrounding Psalm 51:4, which makes clear that when God judges, His judgment is true and right.

 David prays a prayer of repentance to God in Psalm 51:3-5: